January 2018 Briefly: An Unemployment Case Analysis

-The claimant was discharged for excessive breaks and time clock fraud.
-She was allowed benefits upon a finding that she was discharged, but not for misconduct connected with the work.
+The claimant resigned after a meeting regarding her work performance.
+She was allowed benefits upon a finding that she quit with good cause.
 The employer appealed, and a hearing was scheduled before an administrative law judge.

 At the Hearing